ahoward/sekrets/README.md

 ```
 Creates a new encrypted file called 'zendesk.yml.enc'

-# Accessing secrets in your Rails App
+## Assigning secrets to variables
-Now that you have files encrypted, here's how to access them in your app.
+Now that you have files encrypted, here's how to access them in Rails.

-## (Step 1) Set a variable
+### (Step 1) Set secrets to a variable
 ```
     settings = Sekrets.settings_for(Rails.root.join('sekrets', 'ciphertext')) # First File